Staging and grading of oesophageal cancer

 Number staging system

 Another system used to describe the stage of the cancer is the number staging system.
+This is a combination of the TNM stages.
 It uses the numbers 1 to 4.

 Grading of oesophageal cancer

-- Grade 1 (also called low grade or well differentiated) means the cancer cells look similar to normal cells, usually grow slowly and are less likely to spread.
+- Grade 1 means the cancer cells look similar to normal cells, usually grow slowly and are less likely to spread.
+Grade 1 is also called low grade or well differentiated.

-- Grade 2 (also called moderate or intermediate grade) means the cancer cells look more abnormal and grow slightly faster.
+- Grade 2 means the cancer cells look more abnormal and grow slightly faster.
+Grade 2 is also called moderate or intermediate grade.

-- Grade 3 (also called high grade or poorly differentiated) means the cancer cells look very different from normal cells, may grow more quickly and are more likely to spread.
+- Grade 3 means the cancer cells look very different from normal cells, may grow more quickly and are more likely to spread.
+Grade 3 is also called high grade or poorly differentiated.

 Date reviewed